The Three Cs of How to Choose a Plumber

 SCHEDULING EASE – How easy is it to schedule service?
 Scheduling is nearly always done by phone, although online scheduling is gaining popularity because it’s faster.
-Many plumbers still book appointments in four-hour “windows” in which they expect to arrive, such as 8 a.m. – noon or 1p.m. – 5 p.m.
+Many plumbers still book APPointments in four-hour “windows” in which they expect to arrive, such as 8 a.m. – noon or 1 p.m. – 5 p.m.

 Some plumbers now offer a two-hour window, which makes it easier for you to plan your time.
-On average, American consumers waste 4.5 hours per year waiting for service appointments.
+On average, American consumers waste 4.5 hours per year waiting for service APPointments.

-The ultimate solution to dramatically reducing this wasted time is one that lets you schedule your own plumbing appointment on the day and at the hour most convenient to you, using a mobile app.
+The ultimate solution to dramatically reducing this wasted time is one that lets you schedule your own plumbing APPointment on the day and at the hour most convenient to you, using a mobile app.

 PRICING TRANSPARENCY – Is pricing transparent and discussed in advance?
 Some plumbers charge by the hour, so the price you pay depends on the time required to complete the repair.
 If you know the plumber is skilled and honest, this shouldn’t be a problem.

 The trend in recent years has been to flat-rate or book-rate pricing.
 Each job is priced at a set rate, regardless of the time it takes the plumber to complete it, the way automobile service has been priced for years.
 Always ask if pricing is hourly or flat rate.
-Keep in mind there are costs of doing business that also factor into fees, such as office/warehouse and vehicle expense, insurance, uniforms, salaries and benefits.
+Keep in mind there are costs of doing business that also factors into fees, such as office/warehouse and vehicle expense, insurance, uniforms, salaries, and benefits.

-Also enquire about any other charges, such as dispatch fees and estimate fees, either of which may be as high as $100.
+Also inquire about any other charges, such as dispatch fees and estimate fees, either of which may be as high as $100.
 Most plumbing companies include one or both.
 Some charge neither.
 Check to see that the quote includes materials and labor.
 Get your quote in writing.

 NOTE: Be especially cautious if the plumber offers a quote over the phone without seeing the situation in person.
 Good plumbers never do this, for your protection and their own.